thecartercenter/nemo-docs/content/formsquestions/formsquestions.rst

 Skip Logic
 ----------

-On ODK Collect (ELMO Android app), by default when you swipe left or click :fa:`arrow-right` you will be redirected to the following question in the form.
+On ODK Collect (NEMO/ELMO Android app), by default when you swipe left or click :fa:`arrow-right` you will be redirected to the following question in the form.
 With the skip logic you can go to any question on the form if conditions are met.

 To edit skip logic: